Warning (British band): Second reunion and Rituals of Shame (2025–present)

-Legacy
+Deaf Forever magazine (Germany) called Rituals of Shame " a threee-quarter hour masterpiece", scoring it 9.5/10, while Kerrang! magazine proclaimed it, "another perfect album of pure emotion… Rituals of Shame is nothing short of miraculous," giving the album 5/5.
+Blabbermouth described the album as "gorgeous and exhilerating", adding "no one else makes music like this."

+Influence and legacy

-In 2019, Kerrang! named 'Watching from a Distance' number 1 of their "13 Bleakest Rock And Metal Albums Ever", writing, "the depths of anguish conjured by Essex-based frontman Patrick Walker (now of 40 Watt Sun)... are still utterly, utterly unmatched."
+In 2019, Kerrang! ranked Watching from a Distance first on its list of the "13 Bleakest Rock and Metal Albums Ever", writing that "the depths of anguish conjured by Essex-based frontman Patrick Walker... are still utterly unmatched".

-Metal Hammer magazine listed the album's title track as number 1 on its list of "The 10 most heartbreaking doom metal songs", and featured Warning in their "Top 50 Greatest Cult Bands" feature.
+Metal Hammer ranked the album's title track first on its list of "The 10 Most Heartbreaking Doom Metal Songs", and later included Warning in its "Top 50 Greatest Cult Bands" feature.

-Decibel Magazine included Watching from a Distance among its Top 20 Doom Metal Albums of All Time.

-Terrorizer Magazine featured the album in its Top Albums of the Decade (2000–2009).

-In their 2017 book A History of Heavy Metal, author Andrew O'Neill described Warning as "the best doom band of the bunch", writing, "their 2006 release 'Watching from a Distance' contains possibly the most emotionally affecting song in all of heavy metal – the incomparable 'Bridges'."
+In A History of Heavy Metal, author Andrew O'Neill described Warning as "the best doom band of the bunch", writing that their 2006 release Watching from a Distance contains "possibly the most emotionally affecting song in all of heavy metal", citing the track "Bridges".